Cordyline australis: Rural decline

 The plight of Cordyline australis in the sudden decline epidemic drew attention to another widespread threat to the tree in rural areas throughout New Zealand.
-Rural Decline was the name proposed by botanists to refer to a decline in health of older trees in pasture and grazed shrubland, leading over many years to the loss of upper branches and eventual death.
+"Rural decline" was the name proposed by botanists to refer to a decline in health of older trees in pasture and grazed shrubland, leading over many years to the loss of upper branches and eventual death.

 Often farmers would leave a solitary cabbage tree—or even groves of trees—standing after the swamps were drained.
 Most of these trees will slowly die out because livestock eat the seedlings and damage the trunks and roots of adult trees.
 When a cabbage tree is the only shade in a field, stock will shelter underneath it, damaging the bark by rubbing against it, and compacting the soil around the tree.
 Cows, sheep, goats, and deer eat the nutritious tissue under the bark of cabbage trees.
 Once the trunk has been damaged by animals, it seldom heals and the wounds get bigger over time.
 Eventually the tissue in the centre of the stem rots away and a cavity forms along its entire length.
 The trunk becomes misshapen or completely ring-barked for a metre above the ground.
 Often the growth layer dies and the injuries may lead to bacterial or fungal infections that spread into the branches until the canopy too begins to die.
-Other factors thought to contribute to Rural Decline include wood-rotting fungi like Phanerochaete cordylines, micro-organisms which cause saprobic decay and leaf-feeding caterpillars.
+Other factors thought to contribute to rural decline include wood-rotting fungi like Phanerochaete cordylines, micro-organisms that cause saprobic decay, and leaf-feeding caterpillars.

 Other mammals can be destructive.
 Possums tend not to eat the leaves of the tree but are very fond of eating the sugar-rich flowering stalks as they emerge.
 They also like using the tree as a sleeping place.
 Rabbits can be more destructive, especially during periods of drought, when they have been seen to eat through the base until a tree falls, and then eating the fallen tree completely.
 Horses can also fell a tree by eating through the trunk.

 Māori cultural uses

-Morere swings provided a source of amusement for Māori children.
+Mōrere swings provided a source of amusement for Māori children.
 The ropes had to be strong, so they were often made from leaves or fibre of C. australis, which were much tougher than the fibres of New Zealand flax.

 In traditional times, Māori had a rich knowledge of the cabbage tree, including spiritual, ecological and many practical aspects of its use.
 While much of that specialised knowledge was lost after the European settlement of New Zealand, the use of the tree as food and medicine has persisted, and the use of its fibres for weaving is becoming more common.